Harrisburg, Pennsylvania: 20th century

 After being held in place for about 5 years by WWII armament production, the population peaked shortly after the war, but then took a long-overdue dive as people fled from the city.
 Hastening the white flight to the suburbs were the cheap and available houses being built away from the crime and deteriorating situation of the city.
 The reduction in city population coincided with the rise in population of the Metropolitan Statistical Area.
 The trend continued until the 1990s.

 The Pennsylvania Farm Show, the largest indoor agriculture exposition in the United States, was first held in 1917 and has been held every January since then.
 The present location of the Show is the Pennsylvania Farm Show Complex & Expo Center, located at the corner of Maclay and Cameron streets.

-On March 28, 1979, the Three Mile Island nuclear plant, along the Susquehanna River located in Londonderry Township which is south of Harrisburg, suffered a partial meltdown.
-Although the meltdown was contained and radiation leakages were minimal, there were still worries that an evacuation would be necessary.
-Governor Dick Thornburgh, on the advice of Nuclear Regulatory Commission Chairman Joseph Hendrie, advised the evacuation "of pregnant women and pre-school age children ... within a five-mile radius of the Three Mile Island facility."
+On Wednesday, March 28, 1979, the Three Mile Island nuclear plant, along the Susquehanna River located in Londonderry Township which is south of Harrisburg, suffered a partial meltdown.
+Although it was contained and radiation leakages were minimal, there were still worries that an evacuation would be necessary.
+Governor Dick Thornburgh, on the advice of Nuclear Regulatory Commission Chairman Joseph Hendrie, advised the evacuation "of pregnant women and pre-school age children ... within a 5 mi radius of the Three Mile Island facility."
 Within days, 140,000 people had left the area.

 Stephen R. Reed was elected mayor in 1981 and served until 2009, making him the city's longest-serving mayor.
 In an effort to end the city's long period of economic troubles, he initiated several projects to attract new business and tourism to the city.
 Several museums and hotels such as Whitaker Center for Science and the Arts, the National Civil War Museum and the Hilton Harrisburg and Towers were built during his term, along with many office buildings and residential structures.
 Several minor league professional sports franchises, including the Harrisburg Senators of the Eastern League, the Harrisburg Heat indoor soccer club, and Penn FC of the United Soccer League began operations in the city during his tenure as mayor.
 While praised for the vast number of economic improvements, Reed has also been criticized for population loss and mounting debt.
 For example, during a budget crisis the city was forced to sell $8 million worth of Western and American-Indian artifacts collected by Mayor Reed for a never-realized museum celebrating the American West.